Bowen-Zhao999/IS-477/README.md

 ## Future work: [~500-1000 words] Brief discussion of any lessons learned and potential future work.
+While our current model provides a strong foundation using OLS regression and basic feature engineering, there are several ways to expand this research to provide a more granular understanding of the market's mechanics.

+1. Sentiment Analysis and the "News Cycle" Gap
+Our current analysis relies on quantitative health metrics (cases and deaths) as a proxy for the pandemic's severity.
+However, market volatility is often driven as much by perception as by reality.

+Future Direction: A logical next step would be to integrate Natural Language Processing (NLP).
+By scraping headlines from financial news outlets (e.g., Bloomberg, Reuters) or social media (Twitter/X) and performing sentiment analysis, we could quantify the "fear index" of the market.
+This would allow us to see if a negative news cycle about a vaccine's efficacy has a more immediate impact on stock prices than the actual mortality rates reported by JHU.

+2. Expanding the Ticker Universe
+Currently, our study focuses on three major players: CVS, JNJ, and ABBV.
+While these are representative, they do not capture the full diversity of the healthcare sector.

+Future Direction: Future work should include a wider array of firms, categorized by their role in the pandemic.
+We could compare "Vaccine Pioneers" (Moderna, Pfizer) against "Equipment Providers" (Thermo Fisher, Danaher) and "Traditional Providers" (UnitedHealth).
+Using a Clustering Algorithm could help identify which sub-sectors were most resilient and which were most sensitive to specific pandemic milestones.

+3. Global Comparative Analysis
+The scope of this project was intentionally limited to the United States.
+However, the pharmaceutical industry is global, and different countries had vastly different regulatory responses and vaccination timelines.

+Future Direction: We could expand the dataset to include the European (EMA) and Asian markets.
+Comparing the sensitivity of the FTSE 100 or DAX pharmaceutical stocks against the S&P 500 would reveal how different government intervention strategies (e.g., lockdowns vs. early vaccine mandates) impacted investor confidence across borders.

+4. Advanced Predictive Modeling
+Our current project uses regression to find relationships.
+While useful for finding correlation, it is less effective at forecasting.

+Future Direction: We would like to implement Long Short-Term Memory (LSTM) neural networks.
+LSTMs are specifically designed for time-series forecasting and could potentially identify non-linear patterns that OLS regression misses.
+By feeding the model historical case data, policy change dates, and stock returns, we could attempt to build a "Crisis Stress-Test" model to predict how healthcare stocks might behave in the early stages of a future pandemic.

+5. Incorporating Macroeconomic Covariates
+As noted in our research gaps, stock prices are influenced by more than just health data—inflation, interest rates, and government stimulus all played a role in 2021.

+Future Direction: Future iterations should include macroeconomic indicators (such as the 10-year Treasury yield or the Consumer Price Index) as control variables.
+This would allow us to isolate the "COVID effect" from the "Stimulus effect," providing a much cleaner look at the true sensitivity of the pharmaceutical sector to biological threats.

 ## Challenges: [~500 words] Discuss the main challenges you encountered while working on the project.